Mariners acquire Gallardo from Baltimore for Seth Smith

-SEATTLE (AP) -- The Mariners landed another option for their pitching rotation on Friday, acquiring right-handed pitcher Yovani Gallardo from the Baltimore Orioles for outfielder Seth Smith.
+SEATTLE (AP) -- The Mariners landed another option for their pitching rotation on Friday, acquiring right-hander Yovani Gallardo from the Baltimore Orioles for outfielder Seth Smith.

-Seattle also will receive cash from the Orioles in a deal that may solve concerns for both teams.
+Seattle also will receive $2 million from the Orioles, equalizing the 2017 salaries of the players, in a deal that may solve concerns for both teams.

 ''Gallardo gives us the veteran presence that we have been searching for,'' Seattle general manager Jerry Dipoto said. ''He has a track record of durability and success as a starting pitcher.
 After examining the free agent and trade market, Yovani is the best fit for our club as we move forward this offseason.''